Small Business Ideas for Budding Entrepreneurs

 Ah, my favourite small business idea.
 I heard and read too many real life success stories of people who have gone from zero to hero making money online.

 The wonder of the Internet is this: For as low as $50 (a domain name + affordable web hosting fee) or even for free, you can start a lucrative online business and shoot for a chance to create a six figure business before this year ends.
 Furthermore, as cloud computing will become mainstream (or it’s already mainstream?) and plenty of web tools to help you build a web business easily, online revenues are more accessible to non-tech webpreneurs.
-Just make sure to obtain a general liability insurance to protect your online business.
 A lot of the same risks that brick and mortar businesses face exists for web-based businesses as well.

 Of course, you need to have this one key factor: Your competitiveness in a low-cost, high-competition market.